 There is emerging research on the quality of protein in potatoes and its ability to stimulate muscle protein synthesis, due to its amino acid profile.
 The potential of potato protein to be isolated and used as a vegan protein supplement seems to be promising.

-Nutrition aside, most of us are still looking for healthy side dishes to go with our grilled chicken and burgers and this one fits perfectly with most meals.
+Nutrition aside, most of us are still looking for healthy side dishes to go with our grilled chicken and burgers and these roasted potato wedges fit perfectly with most meals.

 If you want to know what this dip is right here, check out the notes in the recipe below!Print